Berato/starter-app-codeigniter3/README.md

     UNIQUE KEY `email` (`email`)
     ) ENGINE=InnoDB DEFAULT CHARSET=utf8 COLLATE=utf8_unicode_ci;

+## Requeriments

+**PHP v5.6** or newer is recommended.

+It should work on 5.3.7 as well, but we strongly advise you NOT to run such old versions of PHP, because of potential security and performance issues, as well as missing features.

 ## Cloning the repository

 If you have [Git](https://git-scm.com/) insalled, you can open your command line and type